 In India, food often becomes the talking point among locals, opening up deeper ways to experience and understand a region’s culture…

-This is an excerpt from the personal journal of Nidhi Gopal’s to discover Vegan Rajasthan, graciously shared for our Immersive Experiences Series.
+This is an excerpt from the personal journal of Nidhi Gopal to Vegan Rajasthan, graciously shared for our Immersive Experiences Series.

-Immerse India has a mission to disrupt the DMC culture and push the envelope of the inbound travel industry towards purposeful and sustainable travel.
-Very soon, we realised that innovating the customer travel experience alone wasn’t enough, and we had to evolve and reimagine the very purpose of travel itself.
+Immerse India exists with a mission to push the envelope of the inbound travel industry towards meaningful travel.
+We realised early on that innovating the customer travel experience alone wasn’t enough, and that we had to evolve and reimagine the very purpose of travel itself.

-Today, every experience we design is rooted in a sustainability framework and co-created with local communities — making social impact not an outcome of travel, but an integral part of how every journey is shaped.
+Today, every experience we design includes “co-creation with local communities” as a core element of its sustainability framework.
+This defines social impact not as an outcome of travel, but as an integral part of how these journeys are shaped.

 In the desert of Rajasthan, comfort wasn’t invented with machines.
 It was carved in stone.